 Foreign Affairs July/August 2020 Issue Launch: Democracy, Autocracy, and the Pandemic

 How will the pandemic change global politics and international order?
 Will the crisis mark a turning point for great-power rivalry, political institutions, or American leadership?
-Join us for “Democracy, Autocracy, and the Pandemic,” a virtual panel discussion on the July/August 2020 issue of Foreign Affairs with Executive Editor Daniel Kurtz-Phelan and contributors Danielle Allen and Francis Fukuyama.
+Watch “Democracy, Autocracy, and the Pandemic,” a virtual panel discussion on the July/August 2020 issue of Foreign Affairs with Executive Editor Daniel Kurtz-Phelan and contributors Danielle Allen and Francis Fukuyama.